Invoca Launches Durable Attribution for Google Ads to Improve Conversions in a Privacy-First World

 Developed in collaboration with Google, the new solution enables marketers to use enhanced conversions to improve ROAS, CPA, and revenue from search, display and video ad campaigns.

-SANTA BARBARA, Calif., May 21, 2025 /PRNewswire/ -- Invoca, the leader in AI-powered revenue execution platforms, has released its durable attribution solution that enables marketers to accurately measure phone leads and conversions driven by Google Ads campaigns.
-Part of Invoca's AI-powered call tracking solution for Google Ads, the new technology uses first-party data to help marketing teams improve conversions and optimize their digital ad spend in a privacy-safe way.
+LONDON, May 21, 2025 /PRNewswire/ -- Invoca, the leader in AI-powered revenue execution platforms, has released its durable attribution solution that enables marketers to accurately measure phone leads and conversions driven by Google Ads campaigns.
+Part of Invoca's AI-powered call tracking solution for Google Ads, the new technology uses first-party data to help marketing teams improve conversions and optimise their digital ad spend in a privacy-safe way.

 Invoca's Durable Attribution Powers Google Ads Performance for a Privacy-First World